 The 2013 team raised its season batting average 19 batting points to .284 with a .375 on-base percentage and a .419 slugging clip.
 South Carolina led the SEC and ranked 18th in the nation with 52 homers.
 The 2013 pitching staff was among the best in the nation with a 3.02 earned run average to go along with a strikeout-to-walk ratio of 3.3 that ranked third best in the nation.
 South Carolina pitchers averaged 7.8 strikeouts per nine innings while walking just 2.36 batters per contest.

 Among the top players on the 2013 squad was third-team All-America designated hitter LB Dantzler.
 The senior ranked third in the SEC in homers (15) slugging percentage (.617) and walks (42) as well as fifth in total bases (132) sixth in on-base percentage (.444).
 Dantzler led Carolina in hitting with a .322 average (69-for-214) and was drafted by the Toronto Blue Jays.
 Senior left-hander Tyler Webb, earned third-team All-America honors from Collegiate Baseball and the National Collegiate Baseball Writers Association and second-team All-SEC honors after anchoring a bullpen with 17 saves.
 That mark is fifth highest in school history and ranked second in the league and seventh in the nation.
 Webb struck out 60 batters in 43.0 innings and pitched in 32 games on his way to setting a school record for career appearances with 110 on the mound with the Garnet & Black.
 Webb was selected in the 10th round by the New York Yankees.
-Sophomore catcher Grayson Greiner was tabbed second-team All-SEC at catcher and made USA Baseball's Collegiate National Team.
+Greiner was tabbed second-team All-SEC at catcher as a sophomore and made USA Baseball’s Collegiate National Team.
 He hit .298 (61-for-205) with 10 doubles and 38 RBI.
 Sophomore shortstop Joey Pankake continued his rise with a .311 average (69-for-214) with 11 homers and 42 RBI.
 Two Gamecock newcomers recruited by Holbrook garnered Freshman All-America honors.
 Max Schrock started 61 games at second base and hit .282 with six homers and 49 RBI with 36 walks to just 23 strikeouts and was second-team choice by Baseball America, the NCBWA and Perfect Game.
 Jack Wynkoop went 7-3 with a 3.09 ERA in 64.0 innings pitched on his way to recognition by Collegiate Baseball.

 Holbrook’s team succeeded off the field logging its highest cumulative GPA in school history with a 3.201 in the Fall 2012 semester.
 The Gamecocks maintained a high mark in the Spring of 2013 with a 3.050 GPA.
 The baseball team had 16 players named to the 2013 SEC Spring Academic Honor Roll.
 Among those were Dantzler, who was named 2013 CoSIDA Baseball Academic All-American of the Year.
 Dantzler was a finalist for the Senior CLASS Award.
 Senior right-hander Patrick Sullivan was South Carolina’s male nominee for the 2012-13 Brad Davis SEC Community Service Scholarship.